 BiographyEdward B. Barbier is a Professor in the Department of Economics, Colorado State University and a Senior Scholar in the School of Global Environmental Sustainability.
 He previously held positions at University of Wyoming, University of York and the International Institute of Environment and Development.
-Professor Barbier.s main expertise is natural resource and development economics as well as the interface between economics and ecology.
+Professor Barbier's main expertise is natural resource and development economics as well as the interface between economics and ecology.
 He has served as a consultant and policy analyst for a variety of national, international and non-governmental agencies, including many UN organizations, the OECD and the World Bank.
-Professor Barbier is on the editorial boards of several leading economics and natural science journals, and he appears in the 4th edition of Who.s Who in Economics.
+Professor Barbier is on the editorial boards of several leading economics and natural science journals, and he appears in the 4th edition of Who's Who in Economics.
 In 2008, he was named by Cambridge University as one of the 50 most influential thinkers on sustainability in the world, and among his honors and awards, he has received the 1991 Mazzotti Prize (Italy) for contributions to economics and ecology.
 Professor Barbier has authored nearly 300 peer-reviewed journal articles and book chapters, written or edited 24 books, and published in popular journals and media.
 He is consistently ranked among the most highly cited environmental economists worldwide, and among the top 5% economists globally by citations.
-Google Scholar lists him as currently having nearly 50,000 citations to his scholarly works, including 20,000 since 2013.
+Google Scholar lists him as currently having over 50,000 citations to his scholarly works, including 21,000 since 2013.
 Professor Barbier was elected as a 2015 Fellow of the Association of Environmental and Resource Economists.

 Professor Barbier's books include Blueprint for a Green Economy (with David Pearce and Anil Markandya, 1989), Natural Resources and Economic Development (2005), A Global Green New Deal (2010), Scarcity and Frontiers: How Economies Have Developed Through Natural Resource Exploitation (2011), Capitalizing on Nature: Ecosystems as Natural Assets (2011), A New Blueprint for a Green Economy (with Anil Markandya, 2012), and Nature and Wealth: Overcoming Environmental Scarcities and Inequality (2015).
 His latest book, The Water Paradox: Overcoming the Global Crisis in Water Management, is published in February 2019.